By: Team DukeCooks Since: Oct 2019 Licence: MIT

 The functions add/delete/edit/find/list/done task, are found under the Dashboard.

-serves as a homepage which displays a list of tasks set out
+The Dashboard in DukeCooks serves as a homepage which displays a list of tasks set out

 by the user.
 The tasks are sorted accordingly by earliest date; using a custom sorting algorithm.